wasmerio/wasmer.io/_posts/compiling-wasmer-to-webassembly.md

 Wasmer is a WebAssembly runtime.
 It is written in Rust.
 It has been embedded successfully in C, Go, Python, PHP, Ruby, Java and so on;
 there is a very long list now!
 The community is writing many embeddings, and we are thankful for that!
-We believe that our simple but powerful API, and our pluggeable design, makes it easy to embed Wasmer in many environments.
+We believe that our powerful API, and our pluggeable design, makes it easy to embed Wasmer in many environments.

 At the end, whatever the language in which the _frontend API_ is written (Rust, C, Go, Python, PHP, Ruby, Java and so on), it is always